 Bath Quays will create a thriving future for Bath’s business community and is the city’s flagship regeneration project in the heart of Bath’s Enterprise Zone, delivering much needed modern office space and reconnecting the city with its riverside.

 The principle aim of the Bath Quays North development is to generate higher wage jobs for Bath providing more opportunities for our residents and young people, especially in Bath’s successful high tech, creative, financial and professional sectors.
-Outline planning permission has now been granted for the development.

 NEW JOBS & OPPORTUNITIES